 If any member of our Board does not wish to continue in service or if our Board decides not to re-nominate a member for re-election, the nominating and corporate governance committee will identify a new nominee that meets the nominating and corporate governance committee's criteria for membership on our Board.
 The committee may, in its sole discretion, solicit recommendations for nominees from persons that the nominating and corporate governance committee believes are likely to be familiar with qualified candidates.
 These persons may include members of our Board, including members of the nominating and corporate governance committee, and our management team.
 The nominating and corporate governance committee may, in its sole discretion, determine to engage a professional search firm to assist in identifying qualified candidates.
 If a search firm is engaged, the nominating and corporate governance committee will set its fees and scope of engagement.
 The nominating and corporate governance committee may, in its sole discretion, solicit the views of the Chief Executive Officer, other members of our senior management and other members of our Board regarding the qualifications and suitability of candidates to be nominated as directors.
 The nominating and corporate governance committee may, in its sole discretion, designate one or more of its members (or the entire nominating and corporate governance committee) or other members of our Board to interview any proposed candidate.
 Based on all available information and relevant considerations, the nominating and corporate governance committee will select a candidate who, in the view of the committee, is most suited for membership on our Board.
-To date, except in connection with the nomination of Dr. Fallon, the nominating and corporate governance committee has not utilized professional search firms to identify candidates to serve on our Board.
-The nominating and corporate governance committee may in the future choose to do so in those situations where particular qualifications are required or where existing contacts are not sufficient to identify
+Prior to 2020, except in connection with the nomination of Dr. Fallon, the nominating and corporate governance committee had not utilized professional search firms to identify candidates to serve on our Board; however, a professional search firm was engaged to assist in filling the Board's most recent vacancy with a candidate who, in addition to bringing needed skills and new expertise to the Board, also increased the Board's gender diversity.

-We have not received director candidate recommendations from our shareholders.
-We do, however, have a formal policy regarding consideration of such recommendations.
-In making its selection of director nominees, the nominating and corporate governance committee will evaluate candidates proposed by shareholders under criteria similar to the evaluation of other candidates and in accordance with our bylaws and as is otherwise required pursuant to the Exchange Act.
+We received one director candidate recommendation from our shareholders prior to the Annual Meeting.
+We have a formal policy regarding consideration of such recommendations.
+In making its selection of director nominees, the nominating and corporate governance committee evaluates any candidates proposed by shareholders under criteria similar to the evaluation of other candidates and in accordance with our bylaws and as is otherwise required pursuant to the Exchange Act.
 However, the nominating and corporate governance committee may consider, as one of the factors in its evaluation of shareholder-recommended nominees, the size and duration of the ownership by the recommending shareholder or shareholder group in our capital stock.
 The nominating and corporate governance committee may also consider the extent to which the recommending shareholder intends to continue holding its interest in the Company, including, in the case of nominees recommended for election at an annual meeting of shareholders, whether the recommending shareholder intends to continue holding its interest at least through the time of such annual meeting.